n2o/bug-react-syntax-highlighter/README.md

-# Template to create a ClojureScript + Reagent + shadow-cljs project
+# react-syntax-highlighter + ClojureScript

-This project creates a fully functional ClojureScript project for you, using the stack of ClojureScript, reagent and shadow-cljs.
-CSS is built using tailwindcss, but you can easily replace it if you like.
+Here is how to use the [react-syntax-highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter) with ClojureScript, reagent and shadow-cljs.
+Check the [core.cljs](src/main/playground/core.cljs) on how to use it in your code.

 ## Production